 Ah, gold.
 Symbol of first place; representation of power; token of entry to one fictitious chocolate factory.
 There’s no doubt about it; gold is bold particularly when used to create watches.
 The tonal choice for tanned skin, gold is reminiscent of summer all year round.
 Done right and it’s the perfect statement piece for any occasion.
 Gold can, in fact, be arguably considered as the most iconic tone for watches, lending a timeless, refined edge.
 Gold will never get old.
-So to celebrate the greatness of this metal we recap seven real gold watches for men, because who doesn’t want to add a flash of gold to every outfit?
+So to celebrate the greatness of this metal we recap seven best real gold watches for men, because who doesn’t want to add a flash of gold to every outfit?

 1. Audemars Piguet Royal Oak Tourbillon Extra